 Whole Blood Donations

 The most common type of blood donation is whole blood where one unit (roughly one pint) of blood is taken from a donor.
 The donation is called “whole blood” because the blood is taken in its entirety, for separation into its component parts later in the lab.
 This donation process takes about one hour from the time the donor comes in, to the time the donor is ready to leave.
 The donation itself takes only 10 to 15 minutes.
-Whole blood donations can be performed every 56 days.
+Whole blood donations can be usually performed every 56 days.

 Apheresis or Automated Donations